ConsenSysMesh/stow-js/README.md

 # Record class

-An instance of Record class is returned when `linnia.getRecord` is called and promise resolved.
+An instance of Record class is returned when `stow.getRecord` is called and promise resolved.

 ## Members